Brandon Smith was always interested in a career working closely with people, but he never had a direction to follow.

 “The nursing faculty were there to help guide me both academically and emotionally when I struggled or stumbled,” he said.
 “I am extremely grateful for the new program they started – Guided Study Group (GSG) – that helped me focus on the material and my studies so that I could be successful in the program.
 With the mountain of studying that the program requires, GSG helped me and many others really grasp the concepts of nursing.
 I have experienced wonderful clinical sites, explored many fields of nursing, and met people who may be good to know when I am applying for a nursing position.”

 After graduating with honors with his Associate Degree in Nursing, Smith transferred to Benedictine University and then began his orientation in the ER at OSF in Rockford when COVID hit.
-Despite the stress of commuting to Rockford and completing his degree online, he graduated and has since transferred to the ER at AMITA Health Alexian Brothers Medical Center in Elk Grove Village.
-In addition, he and his wife are expecting their third child in 2021.
+Despite the stress of commuting to Rockford and completing his degree online, he graduated and then transferred to the ER at AMITA Health Alexian Brothers Medical Center in Elk Grove Village, where he has dealt with crisis caused by the pandemic.

 Smith encourages anyone interested in nursing to enroll at COD for the necessary tools to succeed.